Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Some of these are stocked as replacement cartridges for discontinued faucets no longer sold by Kingston Brass.
 Others, however, are cartridges for its existing inventory of faucets.

 A few of these are the old-style washerless cartridges – a technology first invented over 80 years ago.
-These cartridges are reliable but woefully outdaged nd completely dependent on rubber o-rings to control water flow.
+These cartridges are reliable but woefully outdated and completely dependent on rubber o-rings to control water flow.
 The o-rings wear out over time and need to be replaced.
 Replacement is not an onerous task – well within the capability of a reasonably capable DIY-er – and o-rings can be found in almost any hardware store, but replacement is a nuisance.

 We suggest that faucets with these cartridges be installed only where their use is infrequent – a little-used guest bath, for example – or where water pressure is low, as in an RV.

-The vast majority of Kingston Brass faucets are built around modern ceramic cartridges, invented by the old American Standard Companies in the 1970s, in which water flow is controlled by a durable ceramic disc.
+The vast majority of Kingston Brass faucets are built around modern ceramic cartridges, invented by aand the old American Standard Companies in the 1970s, in which water is controlled by a durable ceramic disc.

 We have identified some of the ceramic cartridges as made by Kuching International, Ltd., the manufacturer of the widely used KCG cartridge, but most, particularly the stem cartridges for two-handle faucets, remain unknown due to the absence of any identifying marks.

-Buying Rule for Smart Faucet Buyers:
+Buying Rule for Smart Faucet Buyers

 The Faucet Cartridge